thekevinholman/OuputAlertsRulesMonitorsToCSV/README.md

 https://kevinholman.com/2018/08/11/get-all-scom-rules-and-monitors-with-their-alert-details-to-a-csv/

 Version History:
+* 1.5  (09-02-2021)
+	* Combined rules and monitors into a single CSV output
+	* Added Target class DisplayName and Name
+	* Added field WorkFlowType for Rule or Monitor
 * 1.4  (09-02-2021)
 	* Fixed bug when Alert did not have an AlertMessageId string defined
 	* Added command line params for -OutputDir and -ManagementServer